ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 Following elaborates the meaning of each line in the input file.

 * `rna.endedness` Indicates whether the endedness of the experiment is `paired` or `single`.
-* `rna.fastqs_R1` Is list of gzipped fastq files containing the first pairs of reads.
+* `rna.fastqs_R1` Is list of lists of gzipped fastq files containing the first pairs of reads.
-* `rna.fastqs_R2` Is list of gzipped fastq files containing the second pairs of reads.
+* `rna.fastqs_R2` Is list of lists of gzipped fastq files containing the second pairs of reads.

 #### Example: